-One of my friends is a certified plant killer – can’t seem to keep any plant alive more than four weeks in a row.
+One of my friends is a certified plant killer – they can’t seem to keep any plant alive more than four weeks in a row.

-So, when they admitted that they were toying with the idea of getting (killing) yet another plant, I had to think quick.
+So, when they admitted that they were toying with the idea of getting (killing) yet another plant, so I had to think quick.

 Often, people care for their plants because they enjoy looking at them (aesthetic value).
 But that’s not always enough.
 Sometimes, you need that extra nudge.